Amund-Fremming/tero-platform/Tasklist.md

 # Tasklist

+## LEFT OFF
+- get radnom id needs to use then actual length of the remaining words, not all, remove words count thingy?
+- performance lost on cloing the whole vault on refill task
+- switch collection for keys, removing from vec shofts all values, Use hashset to remove duplicates? maybe simpler logic then for refilling?
+    - use swap_remove instead of remove
+    - maybe not hashset

 ## Quick notes

 - keyvault randomnesss can cause some bottleneck when trying to find a ranodm, it needs to only get random from the keeys not in use, not try to get all random